 Nuclear Fusion Research in the World

 The energy confinement property of fusion plasma improves as the plasma volume grows.
 Thus, the upsizing of the fusion experimental device and the increasing costs are inevitable for realizing the reactor.
 Also, there still remain technological problems relating to the reactor structure.
 In response to this present situation, the project of constructing the unprecedentedly large fusion experimental device to obtain comprehensive understanding of the fusion plasma has started under international collaboration.
-The device is a tokamak type and is called “International Thermonuclear Experimental Reactor (ITER).”
+The device is a tokamak type and is called ITER.
 The ITER project started in 1985, and Japan, the European Union, Russia, the United States, China, Korea, and India are participating in the project.
 ITER is now under construction at Cadarache in France with a total cost of 14.5 billion Euro.
-ITER is expected to operate for 20 years from 2020.
+ITER is expected to operate for 20 years from 2025.
 In Japan, the “ITER Broader Approach (BA)” activity has been conducted.
 The objective of the ITER-BA is (1) to complement and support the ITER project and (2) the establishment of the technological basis required for the prototype reactor, in particular, the material testing of the reactor components, computer simulation of the fusion plasma, and the simulation experiment using a satellite tokamak device.
-The ITER project is typically called “big science”, and is now off and running.
+The ITER project is typically called “big science”, and is now running.

 Division of Fusion System

 In this course, research supervision focused on fusion relevant plasma, reactor engineering design, and material development for a fusion reactor is provided based on experiments using a large fusion experiment device.